Institutional Accessibility Program Mobilization

 • 100+ high-priority pages remediated

-• Major public-facing sections nearing compliance
+• Major public-facing sections prioritized and actively remediated

 • Accessibility statement deployed sitewide